localstack/docs/content/en/user-guide/tools/aws-replicator/index.md

 ### Retrieve credentials to access AWS

-The AWS Replicator needs read access to your AWS account and can perform a limited set of read-only operations on supported resources.
+The AWS Replicator needs read access to your AWS account and performs a limited set of read-only operations on supported resources.
+These operations can be limited by creating a minimal IAM role with just the policy actions required for replication, and providing credentials to assume this role.

+See the [supported resources section](#supported-resources) for details of what policy actions are required for each resource.

 Replication is triggered using the LocalStack CLI, which must run in a shell configured to access AWS.
 If you have the aws-cli v2 installed, the cli will read credentials from your configured `AWS_PROFILE`.